Search

 Kaitlyn McInnis

 Flying into Calgary is legendary.
-The city is surrounded by some of the most beautiful natural splendor in all of Canada, or perhaps even North America, and landing among the Rocky Mountains is an unmatched experience.
+The city is surrounded by stunning natural splendor in Canada, maybe even North America, and landing with the Rocky Mountains as your backdrop is an experience you won’t forget.

-If you’re planning a trip to Calgary or the surrounding area, take a look at the following expert guide to help get yourself oriented before you arrive.
-Here is everything you need to know about arriving and departing from Calgary International Airport.
+If you’re planning a trip to Calgary or the surrounding area, here’s the expert guide to get you oriented before you even land.
+This is everything you need to know about arriving at and departing from Calgary International Airport.

 Arriving at YYC